 The Harm Reduction International Conference would not be possible without our sponsors and partners, many of whom support us year after year.

-Please take a moment to check out all of our supporters here, and be sure to visit them during the conference to learn about their work.
+Please take a moment to check out all of our supporters here.

 The Open Society Foundations work to build vibrant and tolerant democracies whose governments are accountable and open to the participation of all people.